 It should be the first item on the list.
 Windows 10 will scan for hardware changes and install the missing drivers.

-The question will ask you if you would like Windows to search for the latest driver software automatically or to browse your computer looking for it.
+You will be asked if you want Windows to look for the latest driver software immediately or if you want to look for it yourself.

 Windows will search your computer and the Internet for your device’s most recent driver software if you choose the first option.
 You will need to manually locate and install drivers if you choose the second option.